Neural Koopman prior for data assimilation: Proposed methods

 where we use the slightly abusive notation $\mathbf{K}^t = \exp(t\mathbf{L})$ for any non-integer time increment $t$.
 Now, one can use these rewritten loss terms in conjunction with the unchanged orthogonality loss to learn from irregularly-sampled data in the same way as from regularly-sampled ones, although it is likely to be a more challenging learning problem.

-The continuous formulation is actually more general than the discrete one, but we work with a discrete formulation when possible for convenience and because it gave better results in our experiments.
-Note that training a model with a discrete formulation does not mean that we give up on the continuous modelling.
+The continuous formulation is the most general one and it can also be used when the training data are regularly sampled.
+However, this requires computing the matrix exponential $\mathbf{K} = \exp(\mathbf{L})$ after each update of $\mathbf{L}$ instead of working on $\mathbf{K}$ directly.
+We experimentally found that, when training on regularly-sampled data, the discrete formulation has slightly better performances than the continuous one.
+We conjecture that this is due to the gradient of the loss function being more complex when performing a matrix exponential, and we recommend using the continuous formulation only when necessary.
+Note however that training a model with a discrete formulation does not mean giving up on the continuous modelling.
 Indeed, when one has a trained discrete matrix of evolution $\mathbf{K}$ at hand, it is possible to switch to continuous dynamics as soon as a matrix logarithm exists~\cite{MatrixLog}.
 In that case, the complex eigendecomposition of $\mathbf{K}$ writes

 with $\mathbf{V} \in \mathbb{C}^{d\times d}$ and $\mathbf{\Lambda} \in \mathbb{C}^{d \times d}$ a diagonal matrix.
 Then, $\mathbf{L}$ can be obtained by computing the principal logarithm of each (necessarily not real negative) diagonal coefficient of $\mathbf{\Lambda}$: